-Andrew Dann For and on behalf of Ernst & Young LLP Guernsey, Channel Islands 27 September 2017
+Andrew Jonathan Dann, FCA For and on behalf of Ernst & Young LLP Guernsey, Channel Islands 21 September 2018

-Note
+Note:

-2. Legislation in the Guernsey governing the preparation and dissemination of Group financial statements may differ from legislation in other jurisdictions.
+2. Legislation in Guernsey governing the preparation and dissemination of financial statements may differ from legislation in other jurisdictions.

-^{1.} The maintenance and integrity of the Group's website is the responsibility of the directors; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the consolidated financial statements since they were initially presented on the website.
+^{1.} The maintenance and integrity of the Group's website is the responsibility of the directors; the work carried out by the auditors does not involve consideration of these matters and, accordingly, the auditors accept no responsibility for any changes that may have occurred to the financial statements since they were initially presented on the website.